TheChymera/chymeric_tutorials/README.md

 #Chymeric Tutorials Repository

-Git repository for the Chymera Network photography blog.
+Git repository for the [Chymeric Tutorials blog](http://chymeric.eu).
 This repository contains all files unique to the blog and their history dating back to the orginal publication date.

 ##Cite Stable Versions

 Websites in general and blogs in particular are often unsuited for citation in texts striving to provide reliable sources.
 This is chiefly because the content of a web-URL (to a blog post or wiki article) may be modified at any time without notice or ways to retrieve the previous version.
-The [Chymeric Tutorials Blog](http://chymeric.eu) provides a high degree of reliability as a citable source by backing up and versioning its entire content.
+The Chymeric Tutorials Blog provides a high degree of reliability as a citable source by backing up and versioning its entire content.

 While we recommend viewing our content through our website for the best reading experience;
 we encourage citation of fixed versions via links to our repository hosted on the reliable and stable GitHub service.